christianlung/CS174A-Proj3-Planets/README.md

     gl_FragColor = vec4(interpolated_color, 1.0);
 }
 ```
-Note that we are definying the same variable `varying vec3 interpolated_color` that we defined in the vertex shader.
+Note that we are defining the same variable `varying vec3 interpolated_color` that we defined in the vertex shader.
 This is how the fragment shader receives the interpolated values from the vertex shader.
 You need to make sure that the type and name of the varible is the same as you defined it in the vertex shader.
 `gl_FragColor` is a special variable that is used to specify the color of the fragment.

 ### An example: Phong shading
 The Phong shading is characterized by the fact that the color is computed per fragment (pixel).
 This means that in the Phong shading, we will interpolate the properties that affect the color and compute the color at each fragment.
-You will learn the detail of how this color is computed, but for now think about it as some function that takes into account the material propertes, the light direction, the surface direcetion, the eye (view) direction to output a color.
+You will learn the detail of how this color is computed, but for now think about it as some function that takes into account the material propertes, the light direction, the surface direction, the eye (view) direction to output a color.
 Let's define the vertex shader:
 ```javascript
 varying vec3 interpolated_normal;